 Luke 1: 5-9 – “There was in the days of Herod, the King of Judaea, a certain priest named Zacharias, of the course of Abia: and his wife was of the daughters of Aaron, and her name was Elisabeth.
 And they were both righteous before God, walking in all the commandments and ordinances of the Lord, blameless.
 And they had no child, because that Elisabeth was barren, and they both were now well stricken in years.”

 I read “Night” by Elie Wiesel when I was 13 and it forever changed my perspective on Life.
-The book tells the memoirs of a teenager who experiences, witnesses, and most importantly, survives one of the best concrete examples I can personally think of as “Hell on Earth”, the Nazi extermination camp of Auschwitz-Birkenau in Poland during The Second World War.
+The book tells the memoirs of a teenager who at the age of 13 experiences, witnesses, and most importantly, survives one of the best concrete examples I can personally think of as “Hell on Earth”, the Nazi extermination camp of Auschwitz-Birkenau in Poland during The Second World War.

 When dealing with any variation of extreme trauma a human being can undergo, there is always worry associated with the victims who directly experience such hardship being able to adapt to the flow of Life following such adversity.
 The question arises if that person can effectively function after facing such massive changes to their psyche, emotional state, and overall sense of well-being.

 For some, being able to get out of bed each day is a noteworthy accomplishment after living through such horror.
 For others, a large majority of the trauma is wiped clean from their memory, as a survival mechanism for the brain to cope and adapt with the new world they find themselves situated in.